 - 1 Tap the number to switch the carrier on or off for NR or LTE in the Carrier Configuration box.
-You can select up to 8 carriers. - 2 If you select NR, do the following steps: - a Select Center Frequency to set the center frequency using the on-screen keyboard. - b Select Channel Standard to set the channel standard for the selected carrier using the on-screen keyboard.
+You can select up to 8 carriers. - 2 If you select NR, do the following steps: - a Select Center Frequency to set the center frequency using the on-screen keyboarrd. - If you apply Center Frequency, Channel No, and Bandwidth, SSB Frequency, SCS, GSCN, and Periodicity all at once, tap the Center Frequency List () icon and do the following: - i Tap the Add (+) icon and input Center Frequency, Channel No, and Bandwidth as required using the on-screen keyboard. - ii Tap the Apply button to apply the changes.
+The screens moves to the Center Frequency List table. - iii Highlight the one of the added lists and tap the Configuration icon that appears in gray to change the applied values. - iv Tap the Delete icon to deleted the selected list(s).